MGEScan/mgescan/docs/source/aws.rst

 In AWS Management Console, open *EC2 Dashboard > Launch Instance*.
 To choose an Amazon Machine Image (AMI) of MGEScan, select *Community AMIs* on the left tab, and search by name or id, e.g. mgescan or ami-10672b7a.
-(US East Region Only)
+(US East-Ohio Region Only)

 .. image:: images/aws-finding-image.png